danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack app demo retro discuss slash keep](../images/slack-app-demo-retro-discuss-slash-keep.png "slack app demo retro discuss slash keep")

-The app responds with all the comments that have been collected in that category:
+The app responds with all the comments that have been collected in that category.
+Note that if the user selected the "Anonymous" checkbox when filling out the feedback form, then the label `anonymous` will be displayed under the feedback.
+Otherwise, their Slack username will be displayed:

 ![slack app demo keep comments](../images/slack-app-demo-keep-comments.png "slack app demo keep comments")